Chengcheng-Xiao/OF-4-vasp/README.md

 *1.Original POSCAR file can not be named "POSCAR" since program will automatically delete any file named after it.

 *2.Program does not automatically do a scf procedure with `ISMEAR=-5`, so the final energy could be different.
+This may have little impact on the final results, so it is recommanded to do a scf calculation after the optimization.

 *3.__To keep some axis fix during optmization, simply put in the perfered cell length and set steps to 1.__